Sign In

 Challenges

-Trust in the quality of care: High levels of repeat visits and leakage of white-collar expats with sustained levels of international patient care
+Trust in the quality of care: High levels of repeat visits and differing standards of patient care

 Modernization of care delivery: Inconsistent use of evidence-based approaches to modernizing care delivery and design of patient pathways